Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 base consensus to continue.
 Below-qC or unaligned work remains pending until witness, cancellation, explicit erase, or publication expiry.

+**INV-13 - Return callbacks remain owner-authorized Imports.**
+An XPOP whose proven target transaction carries `sfTicketSequence` takes the Export callback path only while both Import and Export are enabled.
+The outer Import is authorized normally, and its `sfAccount` must equal the proven target transaction's `sfAccount`, which Export admission already bound to the exporter and latch owner.
+Possession of an XPOP alone never authorizes another account's callback.

+The callback may omit the burn-to-mint `sfOperationLimit` and outer/inner signing-key-equality checks because the validator-multisigned target and Export latch replace those bindings.
+It still requires a fully canonical target signature and the ordinary Import proof: a recognized, currently valid validator list, its quorum validations, and the publisher-sequence anti-downgrade rule.
+A proved target `tes` or `tec` result may drive the callback; this reports final target execution, not only target success.

+The canonical reserved Memo must name this source domain, the target transaction's encoded domain, exact origin `W`, and an anchor sequence earlier than the callback ledger.
+The owner-keyed `(owner, W)` latch must exist and its stored origin sequence and normalized target digest must match.
+A future anchor or not-yet-visible latch returns retryable `telEXPORT_LATCH_REQUIRED`; malformed or mismatched identity is permanently malformed; a latch that already records XPOP returns `tecDUPLICATE`.
+Apply ratchets the accepted validator-list sequence before recording XPOP on the latch.
+It performs no burn-to-mint credit or account creation; the existing owner account's Hook observes the proved result.

 ## Replay Witness Shape

 `ttEXPORT_SIGNATURES` is a later-ledger protocol pseudo transaction.
 It is a